tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 In this activity, students will be introduced to neural networks and some of their applications.

-Open the lesson slides and move to the Neural Networks are Cool!
-Section.
+Open the lesson slides and move to the Neural Networks are Cool! section.

 Start the presentation by showing students the following image from the [Rorschach Inkblot Test](https://en.wikipedia.org/wiki/Rorschach_test), and ask them the next question: